 The intent of the Gateway Select Program is to place successful candidates in First Officer positions with JetBlue.
 Under current U.S. law, there are no appropriate employment-based visa categories that would permit JetBlue to offer immigration-related sponsorship for this position.

 A college degree is not required to apply for the Program.
 A high school diploma or GED is the only educational requirement.

 The Program takes approximately 4 years to complete.

 There is no application fee.
 However, for those that progress to the second phase of the process which includes an assessment, there is a $160 fee that covers the cost of the assessment.

-The application window is now open for placement into training classes starting in January 2018 and May 2018 (subject to change with notice).
+The next application window will be March 2018 (subject to change with notice).

 After all applications are reviewed, qualified and competitive applicants will be moved to the second phase of the process, the assessment test.